jmarcgit/Windows-10-Docker/README.md

 4. Remove the $Env:ProgramData\docker directory (I recommend using docker-ci-zap https://github.com/moby/docker-ci-zap because some files have special access rights)
 5. Remove $env:ProgramFiles\docker from your PATH environment variable

+Known issues :
+- When removing images or containers sometimes physical layers aren't removed from the disk.
+This means that disk usage will grow and some cleaning will be needed after a while.
+(Stop docker service, run docker-ci-zap in order to remove the $Env:ProgramData\docker directory and start docker service again)
+-Windows 10 could complain about unregistered Windows copy.
+The problem was introduced by Windows update patches.
+A system reboot solves the problem for me.